r-lib/textshaping/cran-comments.md

-This is a small release addressing upstream changes
+This release addresses a sanitizer error in packages linking to textshaping

 ## Test environments